Future of Work

 First, rewrite one job description.
 Pick your most urgent hire.
 Remove all tool requirements.
 Add collaboration capabilities instead.
 Watch how candidate quality changes.

 Second, design one practical test.
 Not “explain AI” but “use AI to solve this real problem we face.”
-Deloitte’s research shows workers prefer combining tech tools with human interaction.
-Test for that combination.
+WEF research shows 85% of employers plan to offer upskilling and 77% provide AI training - but they need to test practical application, not theoretical knowledge.

 Third, change your interview questions.
 Stop asking about experience.
 Start asking about approach.
 “How would you decide whether to use AI for this task?” beats “Have you used GPT-4?” every time.